 WILMINGTON -- Trails Committee member John Gannon says the first step in seeing if sure-pack gravel can be placed on parts of the Valley Trail -- from the Gatehouse at the Hermitage Club to downtown -- will be retaining an attorney to give the town a legal opinion so the project will not run afoul of Act 250.

 "There's an exception to Act 250 to municipal projects as long as it's under 10 acres.
 However, when part of the land is subject to Act 250, the town needs to get an amendment even though it's a permit for the landowner," he said.

 The property in question is owned by the Hermitage Club.
 Its president and founder Jim Barnes attended the Wilmington Selectboard meeting on June 4, where the project was discussed.

 The idea to make upgrades with the sure-pack originally was proposed in October 2013.
 The Trails Committee was then told it could contact an attorney about Act 250 issues.
 Gannon did so and found out there was land that crossed the trail subject to the state's permitting.

 A minor amendment could be obtained fairly quickly, Gannon told the Reformer after the Selectboard voted to hire an attorney and an engineer using money from the Wilmington Fund, a non-profit group that got its start raising funds for recovery efforts after Tropical Storm Irene.
 Gannon also represented the group at the meeting.

 Money for the project will come out of the Wilmington Fund's pocket and the cap for was set at $200,000.
-Project leaders do not expect it to cost more than that.

 "The reason we're doing this is because parts of the trail are really wet," said Gannon.